mitchazj/vlirt-starter/README.md

 ## Quick Start

 This is if you are running locally.
-You could also clone this repo, and then open it in GitPod to work in the cloud with auto setup.
+You could also just clone this repo, and then open it in GitPod.

 ```bash
 # or use the template button on this repo